almadoro/react-just/README.md

 **Vite plugin to enable React with React Server Components support.**

-Use React Server Components without a framework.
-It integrates directly with Vite and requires minimal setup.
+The simplest way to use React Server Components.
+It's a Vite plugin and requires minimal setup.

 ## Getting Started